SAP-archive/docs/concepts/monitor/usage_metrics.md

 <td>
 <p>
 A conversation is a sequence of interactions between your bot and your users.
 When no new messages appear in the conversation for 10 minutes, we consider the conversation to be over.
 The conversation ID can be the same for a user who has 3 conversations with your bot.
-This happen when your bot is connected to Facebook Messenger.
+This happens when your bot is connected to Facebook Messenger.
 If a user has one long conversation with your bot, we split this long conversation into several parts to understand when the user starts a real new conversation with your bot.
 </p>
 </td>
 </tr>